jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/interactive/2020/nyregion/new-york-city-coronavirus-cases.html.html.md

 <div id="interactive-footer-container" class="css-ovgi28 interactive-footer-container">

-Note: Data are based on reports by states and counties at the time of publication.
-Local governments may revise reported numbers as they get new information.
-Some deaths may be reported by officials in two different jurisdictions.
-When possible, deaths have been reported here in the jurisdiction where the death occurred.
+Note: Data are based on reports at the time of publication.
+At times, officials revise reports or offer incomplete information.

-\*Cases in New York City, Kansas City, Mo., and Joplin, Mo., each of which span multiple counties, are grouped together.
-Cases in a state that have been reported without a specific county are listed as county “unknown.”

 Population and demographic data from Census Bureau.